-Human resistin ELISA kit is a reliable quantitative procedure for measuring resistin in human serum, plasma, saliva, breast milk, cell culture medium and urine.
-This assay has a minimum sensitivity detection limit of 0.012 ng/ml.
+Human resistin ELISA kit is a reliable quantitative procedure for measuring resistin (RETN) in human serum, tissue homogenates, plasma and various other types of biological samples.
+This assay has a minimum sensitivity detection limit of 18.75 pg/ml.

 RESISTIN ELISA KIT CONTENT